Ine-ura

 The settlement of Funaya lining the coastline.

-Ine-ura (伊根浦) or Ine-chō Ine-ura (伊根町伊根浦) is a coastal settlement that extends along the shores of Ine Bay and is situated in Ine Town, Yoza District, Kyoto Prefecture, Japan.
+Ine-ura (伊根浦) a.k.a.
+Ine-chō Ine-ura (伊根町伊根浦) is a coastal settlement that extends along the shores of Ine Bay and is situated in Ine Town, Yoza District, Kyoto Prefecture, Japan.
 It is designated as a national preservation district for traditional buildings.
 The residential cluster that lines the coast of Ine Bay is known as "Funaya," which are famous as National Preservation District for traditional buildings.

 History

 The exact period when people started to inhabit Ineura is uncertain.
 However, ancient burial mounds from the late 6th century were found on the hill overlooking Ineura, indicating the presence of human habitation in the area since ancient times.
 The first recorded mention of Ine can be traced back to a historical document written in 1191.
 Based on the inclusion of the name of a powerful individual from Ineura in a 1549 architectural record found at a Shinto shrine in the neighboring town, it is believed that a settlement was already formed in Ineura during the mid-14th century.
 In 1622, Takahiro Kyogoku assumed the position of the feudal lord of Miyazu Domain, and 158 villages, including the village in Ineura, became part of the domain.
 By 1726, three villages, namely Hide-mura, Hirata-mura, and Kameshima-mura, were present, laying the foundation for the current settlement in Ineura.

 The present-day Ine-ura village is situated along the coastline.
 However, with the steep slopes of the mountains extending to the shores of Ine Bay, the original settlement was positioned on the mountainside behind the current Ine-ura village and houses, fields, roads, Shinto shrines, Buddhist temples, and other structures were arranged in terraces along the slope of the mountain.
 Consequently, whenever people go out fishing, they had to descend to the beach for their work.
 However, due to the immediate steep slopes of the mountains right from the coastline, the available flat land for drying fishing gear or pulling fishing boats onto land is extremely narrow, resulting in significant challenges.
 Therefore, they also constructed boat storages, located right at the edge of the sea, to provide convenience for storing fishing gear and boats.
 These boat storages facilities became the origin of the Funaya.